AI21Labs/Rick-and-Morty-episode-generator/README.md

 # Rick and Morty Episode Generator

 An interactive one-pager browser game, primarily built with React.js.
-It makes use of the state-of-the-art Jurassic-1 language model to generate made-up episodes of the popular animated science fiction TV show Rick and Morty.
+It makes use of the state-of-the-art Jurassic-1 language models to generate made-up episodes of the popular animated science fiction TV show Rick and Morty.

 ## Getting Started
 1. Clone the repository